pierre-rouleau/pel/README.rst

       external packages that use a single directory inside a single directory to reduce Emacs ``load-path`` and sets up your Elpa directory for a fast startup.
-    - The **pel-setup-normal** to restore the normal Emacs setup and restores Emacs Emacs package management and PEL's automatic package installation via customization.
+    - The **pel-setup-normal** restores the normal Emacs setup with package management capabilities and PEL's automatic package installation via customization.

 - PEL saves your customization data inside a file separate from your ``init.el`` file, providing an extra degree of freedom and control.